Hyacinth-Ali/Docker-Kubernetes-Tutorial/index.md

 ### External Images

 Instead of creating our own image, we can run a container based on external image.
-A Docker Hub is an image registory which stores repositories of images.
-These images can be pulled to our local and then used to start a container.
+A Docker Hub is an image registory, which stores repositories of images.
+These images can be pulled to our local machine and then used to start a container.
 An example is demonstrated below.

 ```js
 docker run -it node
 ```

 Remember that `docker run` creates a new container based on an image.
 In this example, we are using the _node_ image, which we do not have locally.
-As a result, Docker pulls the image from the Docker Hub and then create a new container based onn the image.
+As a result, Docker pulls the image from the Docker Hub and then creates a new container based on the image.
 The `-it` tells Docker to expose an interactive shell from inside the node container to our local machine so that we can interact with the running container.

 ### Managing Images and Containers